cocogitto/cocogitto/website/guide/misc.md

 ## Make Cocogitto skip CI CD

 The `--skip-ci` option of the `bump` and `commit` commands offers the possibility to skip CI/CD by adding a "skip-ci" string your commits.
-The default string used by Cocogitto is `[skip ci]` but you can override it with your own string :
+The default string used by Cocogitto is `[skip ci]` but you can override it with your own string:

 - Using the `skip_ci` configuration in the `cog.toml`.
 - Using the `--skip-ci-override` option of the `bump` and `commit` commands.